erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 **Project Overview**
 Data-driven optimisation project for a B2B SaaS platform serving the Australian smash repair industry.

 The platform enables smash repair workshops (purchasers) to source automotive parts from OEM, parallel, aftermarket, recycled, and reconditioned suppliers.
-Workshops apply configurable markup rulesets to determine the final sell price to insurers or customers.
-These rules operate at the client level (standard/default markups with custom overrides) and insurer level (specific markups by part type).
+Workshops apply configurable markup rulesets to determine the final sell price to insurers or walk-in customers.
+These rules operate at both the client level (standard/default markups with custom overrides) and the insurer level (specific markups by part type).
 The effective markup flows through quoting, supplier pricing selection, purchase orders, and automated invoice posting.

 **Problem Statement (Product Manager-level)**
 Active smash repair workshops were frequently manually editing markup rules in the platform.
-This caused:
-- Undercharging or overcharging of insurers and walk-in customers
-- Friction and approval delays between repairers and insurers
-- Higher rework rates and longer lead times for repairs
-- Increased dependency on support team training (“only certain staff know the correct rules”)
+This caused undercharging or overcharging of insurers and customers, friction and approval delays, higher rework rates, longer lead times for repairs, and increased dependency on support team training.

 **Root Causes**
 - New repairers were automatically assigned a legacy “Standard” ruleset during onboarding